 The Autoselect feature is a reliable way to speed up the selection of tons of duplicates.
 You can also use a command “Select All Copies in …” from the context menu and specify a particular folder for duplicate removal.
 Or use a reverse command “Keep All Copies in …” that will select files in all folders except the specified one.

 In the app’s Preferences you can find some more helpful setting possibilities.
 For example, by default the application skips the smallest files to make scanning fast.
 If you want scan all the files, including the smallest ones, change the app option Manually setup minimal file size to All Files.
 Also, by default, the app does not check files in hidden folders, however, you can do it by changing settings in the Preferences.
 And even setting up the files’ extensions that should not be scanned is possible.

-How to find similar duplicate images in Mac Photos
+How to find duplicate images in Mac Photos application

 Duplicate File Finder is an app to find duplicate files on regular disks and folders.
 Actually, it’s not intended to search for identical images inside the Mac Photos application because all pictures there are kept inside special packages.
 Nevertheless, you can scan the photos if you unfold the package and select images from its subfolders.